slrwin/sunnyrepo/README.md

 <li></li>
 <li>For watched progress add trakt account via settings of addon.</li>
 <li>For better quality links and uninterrupted streaming RealDebrid is needed with majority of Kodi addons.</li>
-<li>If you plan to get RealDebrid then install the Umbrella or Seren or Fen or Fen Light addons from Addon repository in the Kodi.
+<li>If you plan to get RealDebrid then install the Fen or Fen Lite or Umbrella addons from Addon repository in the Kodi.
 These 3 addons RealDebrid only addons with better support from developers.</li>
 <li>If you plan to continue with Free Links please use a VPN to anonymize your IP.</li>
 <li><a href="http://real-debrid.com/?id=3069892" target="_blank" rel="noopener noreferrer">Real Debrid</a> is a Premium Downloader</li>
 <li><a href="https://trakt.tv/" target="_blank" rel="noopener noreferrer">Trakt</a> will help in tracking the watched Progress and creating collections, Lists of users favorite shows</li>